alonbenhaim/kaggle-halite/README.md

 # Notes:

-On this git, you can find the code used to rank top350 in the season 4 of the Kaggle Halite competition
+On this git, you can find the code used to achieve a rank of top 350 in season 4 of the Kaggle Halite competition